ADR-065: Contract surface — admission rules and payload pattern

 - Conceptual admission (killer test + functional-area placement).
 “If

 spectral.coredid not exist, where would this go?” must have no clean single-context answer.
 If it does, the item belongs to that context.
 If it does not, the item is placed under thecore/<subdir>/whose functional area it belongs to (auth,events,db,retention,llm,embeddings,tools).
-Sub-namespaces under each admitted functional area (e.g.,core/llm/testing/for area-scoped test helpers) are organizational and inherit the area’s admission; the killer test gates top-level subdir admission, not every nested level. - Type-shape constraint.
+The killer test applies to runtime substrate; test substrate (fakes, fixtures, assertion helpers consumed by tests of source code) is categorically outside the kernel’s discipline and lives undertests/<context>/<area>/mirroring its source counterpart (e.g. shared LLM test helpers attests/core/llm/).
+Sub-namespaces within an admitted functional area for runtime purposes are organizational and inherit the area’s admission; the killer test gates top-level subdir admission, not every nested level. - Type-shape constraint.
 The item is expressed as a frozen Pydantic model,

 Protocol, enum subclass,TypedDict,Literal,Final-typed constant, exception class, or stdlib type.
 No mutable state.
 No context-internal aggregates.
 Method admission on kernel value types is governed by ADR-068 (clarifies the original “no methods beyond field validators” clause; methods are admitted iff pure functions ofself/clsplus value-typed args).